rebeccoder/milestone-project-two/README.md

 # TIC TAC TOE

 ## Overview

-This app was created for my second milestone project with The Code Institute where I demonstrate what I have learnt so far on their web development course.
-It is a interactive front end website using HTML, CSS and JavaScript.
-The websites goal is to be intuitive, user friendly, simple to use and fun.
+This is a Tic Tac Toe game built using HTML, CSS, and JavaScript.
+It was created for my second milestone project with The Code Institute.

 LIVE LINK : https://rebeccoder.github.io/milestone-project-two/index.html